 Are the tour permits included?

-Is there a record of donated or purchased materials or budget?
+Is there a record of donated and/or purchased materials including your budget?

 Were there any changes from the original project, if so, are they recorded?